GridTools/gridtools/docs/_sources/getting_started/getting_started.rst.txt

 the Laplacian at a given grid point we need the value at the grid point itself and its four direct neighbors along the Cartesian axis.

-A naive C++ implementation of the 2D Laplacian stencil is provided in
+A naive C++ implementation of the 2D Laplacian stencil looks as follows:

 .. literalinclude:: code/test_naive_implementation.cpp
    :language: cpp